isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 * Sports (Badminton, Hockey, Netball, Softball, Track &amp; Field and Canoeing) – past achievements would be an advantage e.g. NSG national/zonal level competitions (team); National-level competition (individual). &nbsp;
 * Leadership – past achievements in leadership at school/CCA level and a keen interest in the Uniformed Groups (Girl Guides, National Cadet Corps and Red Cross Youth).

-<ol start="2">The school will conduct in-person selection for all DSA talent areas.&nbsp; Shortlisted candidates should exhibit good performance in the relevant selection tests:
+2. The school will conduct in-person selection for all DSA talent areas.&nbsp; Shortlisted candidates should exhibit good performance in the relevant selection tests:

 * MEP (Music Elective Programme) – audition and written test
 * Performing Arts (Concert Band, Choir, Chinese &amp; Modern Dance) – audition